-In autumn 2020, I will be teaching the Honours Prize Seminar at University of St Andrews.
+In autumn 2020, I taught the Honours Prize Seminar at University of St Andrews.
 The course ‘Epistemology in Chinese Philosophy and Its Contemporary Relevance’ is an introduction to selective epistemological themes in three major periods in the development of Chinese philosophy: the classical period (6th century-3rd century BCE), the period of the independent growth of Chinese Buddhism (6th century-9th century CE) and neo-Confucianism (11th cenetury-17th century).
 This course aims at introducing, analysing and evaluating a number of epistemological issues in the major school of thoughts in Chinese philosophy and exploring their contemporary relevance.
-We will discuss ‘situated’ knowledge in Daoism, moral epistemology in Confucianism and neo-Confucianism, and self-knowledge in Chan Buddhism.
-Introduction to selective epistemological themes in Chinese philosophy and exploring their contemporary relevance.

-In the past, I have tutored the following first & second-year undergraduate modules at University of St Andrews.
+In the past, I have tutored the following first & second-year undergraduate modules at St Andrews and Stirling University.

-Spring 2019: PY1013 ‘Enlightenment’ (Cover philosophical writings on race, gender, economics and political theory by Enlightenment thinkers.)
+Topics include philosophical writings on race, gender, economics, human rights and political theory by Enlightenment thinkers.

-Spring 2018: PY2012 ‘Meaning and Knowing’ (Cover major topics in epistemology and philosophy of language.)
+Major topics in epistemology and philosophy of language.

-Autumn 2017, 2018, 2019: PY2011 Foundations of Western Philosophy (Cover major works by Plato, Aristotle and Hellenistic philosophy including Epicurus, Stoicism and Phrrhonian Scepticism.)
+Topics include major works by Plato, Aristotle and Hellenistic philosophy including Epicurus, Stoicism and Phrrhonian Scepticism.